 TIP: Store your knitwear clean, as perfumes and body oils can attract moths.
 Moths dislike Lavender and Cedarwood, so a few drops on a tissue in your drawer is a great tip, and your knitwear will smell gorgeous.

 Should any pilling occur gently remove them by hand, or with a gentle depiller comb, or an electric depiller machine before washing.
-High grade knitwear such as ours will stop pilling soon after.
+High grade knitwear such as ours will stop pilling soon after purchase.

-When removing creases steaming your Silk will give the best result; however you may also cool iron or hang in a steamy bathroom should you not have a steamer at home.
+When removing creases steaming will give the best result; however you may also cool iron or hang in a steamy bathroom should you not have a steamer at home.

 TIP: Silk garments do not hold the dirt and odours that synthetic garments do so can be aired in the shade between wears to keep it fresh.